Screening and assessment in the youth justice system

 Onset - to assess young people deemed to be at particular risk of offending for the first time

 SIFA and SQIFA - specific screening and assessment tools to assess a young person’s mental-health needs, depending on the result of the Asset assessment.

 Find out more about Asset, Onset, SIFA and SQUIFA, on the Assessment page of the Ministry of Justice website.

-In custody, a range of assessment tools are used, including some that have been developed by individual establishments and others that have been tested in different establishments and regions.
-These include detailed screening and assessment tools for the identification of health needs.
+In custody, a range of assessment tools are used including detailed screening and assessment tools for the identification of health needs.
+Some have been developed by individual establishments and others have been tested in different establishments and regions.